 Manage notifications for each of your communities

 At the bottom of the page, each community you belong to is listed.
-For each, you can manage:
+For each community, you can manage:

 - its discussion notification subscription type and

-- and whether that community's content should be included in the daily and/or weekly consolidated digest (if these digests are enabled on your Thrive Community).
+- whether its content should be included in the daily and/or weekly consolidated digest (if these digests are enabled on your Thrive Community).

-To make an update, simply select an option from the dropdown and/or check the appropriate box for the consolidated digests.
-These actions apply the update immediately, and no additional save action is required.
+To make an update, select an option from the dropdown and/or check the appropriate box for the consolidated digests.
+These updates are immediately applied; there isn't an associated save action.

 Set override email addresses for your notifications